YauheniBurau/SAI/README.md

 in development

-1. png-file -> graph<...>
+1. png-file -> core.old.graph<...>

-1.1 List of graph<...> -> find Consistent image patterns of contours and save in Graph with VertexTerms
+1.1 List of core.old.graph<...> -> find Consistent image patterns of contours and save in Graph with VertexTerms

-1.2 save any graph<...> into file
+1.2 save any core.old.graph<...> into file

 1.3 load from file -> Graph<...>